Bringing a wealth of expertise and experience to your initiatives

 Donna is president of Keesic Health Strategies, a firm specializing in First Nations Health Transformation projects with a focus on health system transformation, based on innovation, technologies and Anishinaabe values and beliefs.

 Donna is an Anishinaabe-Qwe and Lac Seul member in Grand Council Treaty #3 territory.
 In addition to her nursing education, she has completed her certification in Project Management and Diploma in Business Management.
-Donna lives in Red Lake, Ontario (her mother and grandmother’s territory) with her husband and two children.

 Alice was born in Trout Lake, within Lac Seul Treaty #3 traditional territory of her mother’s people.
 She received her teaching certificate from Lakehead Teacher’s College, Thunder Bay, Ont.
 Having taught in Thunder Bay and at Pic Mobert First Nation, Alice and her husband Doug, moved to Curve Lake First Nation.
 While looking after their four children and their home, Alice completed her B.A. from Trent University as well as developing her skills in beadwork and sewing.
 In 1980 she discovered quilting, mastering the techniques which allow her to create the meticulous hand-quilting in her bed coverings and wall hangings.